awav/carnd-p5/README.md

         return np.concatenate([chan1, chan2, chan3])
 ```

-To understand the data, it is very userful to find embeddings of the dataset of features.
+To understand the data, it is very helpful to find embeddings for the dataset.
 I used standard approaches which help to squash features into lower dimentions, so that the dataset could be visualized in 3D or 2D dimension.
+If you look at PCA and t-SNE gifs you will find orange and blue clouds of dots are more or less separable.
+The orange and blue dots represent `non-vehicle` and `vehicle` respectively.
+PCA gives quite poor result though, but t-SNE clearly makes great job.
+It shows that updated dataset has patterns: there are sub-clusters in vehicles and one big blob of non-vehicles.

 PCA applied to extracted feature dataset (including HOGs, spatial bins, color histogram):
 ![alt text](project/pca.gif)